mat-docs/mtap-docs/AAS/2020.1/csharp/read.md

 Binds multiple input factories into an IStreamPipeline, which provides stream control and represents the disposable network resource.
 Each factory is invoked for each child stream within a topic to allow a new instance of user processing code.

 The stream pipeline (ISteamPipeline impl) will run a separate thread and starts polling messages from the Kafka topic, based on the topicName provided.
 If a new stream session is found on the Kafka topic, the above mentioned stream handler method will be invoked.
-The stream pipeline exposes several public method and statuses for pipelen management, monitoring and error handling:
+The stream pipeline exposes several public method and statuses for pipeline management, monitoring and error handling:

 #### Pipeline management methods